How to Paint a DIY Galaxy Wall Mural

 We had discussed it beforehand and I knew that she preferred the mostly purple galaxy images versus the more colorful ones.

 I used regular latex paint for most of the mural.
-Flatter finishes blend easier.
-However, the base color was in eggshell, so I used what I had.
+Flatter finishes blend more easily.
+However, the base color was eggshell, so I used what I had.

 For small details, acrylic paint would work okay.